Garbage Disposal Buying Guide

 A: There are many commercial chemical cleaning products available to use with your garbage disposal.
-A natural solution is to grind ice cubes and a lemon for a fresh, clean scent.
+If you want a more natural solution, you can grind ice cubes and a lemon for a fresh, clean scent.

-Q: Can I put fiberous items like celery, and hard materials like bones down my garbage disposal?
+Q: Can I put fibrous items like celery and hard materials like bones down my garbage disposal?

 A: Yes.
 But you need to be careful about how much of this material you put in the disposal at once.
 Too much can cause jams and will clog your drain.
 Multiple stage grinders are better suited with handling these kinds of waste.